Feature Grouping as a Stochastic Regularizer for High-Dimensional Structured Data: Model

-We assume that $\bx$ represents high-dimensional data with a strong spatial structure as with fMRI data where $p \sim 10^5-10^6$.
-Reducing the dimensionality of these signals reduces memory requirements and speeds up algorithmic steps.
-Such a reduction can only be beneficial if it captures the statistical structure of $\bx$.
-Structure-aware dimension reduction is thus common for high-dimensional neuroimaging data \cite{mwangi2014review}.
-We use a data-driven feature averaging approach, ReNA.
-The signals are approximated with constant values over a clustering of the features.
-Due to its denoising effect, this approach also improves subsequent statistical analysis \cite{hoyos2016recursive}.
+We assume that $\bx$ represents high-dimensional data with a strong spatial structure as with fMRI data (where $p \sim 10^5-10^6$).
+Reducing the dimensionality of these signals reduces memory requirements and speeds up training steps.
+This reduced representation helps training if the signal present in $\bx$ is preserved.
+This can be achieved by capturing the signal structure in the dimensionality reduction.
+Structure-aware dimensionality reduction is indeed known to be useful for neuroimaging data \cite{mwangi2014review}.